johnnovak/RML-Amiga/docs/docs/manual/why-play-amiga-games.md

 [^1]: An Amiga 500 with a Commodore 1084S RGB monitor with reasonably good
-    quality built-in stereo speakers costed about $800 in 1988.
+    quality built-in stereo speakers cost about $800 in 1988.
 You could only get a no-name IBM PC clone with a 286 CPU and no monitor for the same amount of money.
-A still no-name 286 with an EGA monitor and hard drive costed about $1400-1800, and the VGA monitor option would set you back by
+A still no-name 286 with an EGA monitor and hard drive cost about $1400-1800, and the VGA monitor option would set you back by
     $1700-$2100.
 And after spending all that money, your brand new machine still had no sound card, only a crapy small built-in speaker...